What PC do I need for EUMETCast?

 Running a VPN (Virtual Private Network) on a single PC configuration is likely to stop reception as a VPN blocks other network access.
-You can ask on the MSG-1 Yahoo Group if someone if using a similar system to what you propose.
+You can ask on the MSG-1 self-help group if someone if using a similar system to what you propose.

 If you are very careful, you may even be able to use a lower specification single PC, perhaps an 800MHz processor with 512MB of memory, but you may need to do some tuning of the system configuration to avoid missing segments in the images.
 Arne van Belle has demonstrated a very carefully tuned system working on a 400MHz PC with just 384MB of memory!
 He uses a RAMdisk to avoid missing segments.